-· · · · · · · · · · · · · · · · · · · 3 = = = Financial assets at FVTPL These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognised in Statement of Profit and Loss.
-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
+These assets are subsequently measured at fair value.
+Net gains and tosses, including any interest or dividend income, are recognised in Statement of Profit and Loss.
+These assets are subsequently measured at amortised cost using the effective interest method.
 The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in Statement of Profit and Loss Any gain or loss on derecognition is recognised in Statement of Profit and Loss Debt investments at FVOCI These assets are subsequently measured at fair value.
-Interest income under the effective interest method, foreign exchange gains and losses and impairment are recognised in Statement of Profit and Loss Other net gains and losses are recognised in OCI.
-On derecognition gains and losses accumulated in OCI are reclassified to Statement o Profit and Loss.
-Equity investments at FVOCI These assets are subsequently measured at fair value.
+Interest income, foreign exchange gains and losses and impairment are recognised in Statement of Profit and Loss.
+Any gain cr loss on derecognition is recognised in Statement of Profit and Loss.
+These assets are subsequently measured at fair value.
+Interest income under the effective interest method, foreign exchange gains and losses and impairment are recognised in Statement of Profit and Loss.
+Other net gains and losses are recognised in OCI on derecognition, gains and losses accumulated in OCI are reclassified to Statement of Profit and Loss.
+These assats are subsequently measured at fair value.
 Dividends are recognised as income in Statement of Profit and Loss unless the dividend clearly represents a recovery of part of the cost of the investment.
 Other net gains and losses are recognised in OCI and are not reclassified to Statement of Profit and Loss.